isomerpages/sp-5gacademy/resources/events/_posts/2022-04-18-post-5G Learning Journey @ Singapore Polytechnic.md

 The 5G Learning Journey is a 2-hour Programme designed to educate participants in 5G Technology Capabilities and its Possibilities in areas of Smart Facilities, Advanced Manufacturing, Urban Solutions and Sustainability.

 * Learn interesting concepts through topics like 5G Overview and Introduction to AIoT
-* Engaging discussion on how 5G & AIoT together can benefit company and workforce
+* Engaging discussions on how 5G & AIoT together can benefit company and workforce
 * Get to know the top 5G & AIoT uses cases
 * Explore how features such as ultra low latency, high speed connectivity, massive sensor data of 5G & AIoT can enable key drivers such as real time cloud computing, intelligent control and AI that is transforming your industry
-* Short and consultative style discussion to help uncover your company problem statement(s)
+* Short and consultative style discussions to help uncover your company's problem statement(s)

 # Details